vesalaia/Image_similarity/README.md

   Figure 3.
 </p>

-Figures 4, 5, 6, and 7 are used to demonstrate how the similarity between images changes as the cosine similarity increases.
-In case where similarity score is close to 0.5 the difference is clear and no common patterns are visible.
-When the similarity score increates first some common patterns and shapes are surfacing and later when score increases further the images are starting to look more and more similar.
+Figures 4, 5, 6, and 7 serve to illustrate the changes in image similarity as the cosine similarity increases.
+When the similarity score is close to 0.5, the differences between images are evident, with no recognicable common patterns.
+As the similarity score increases, common patterns and shapes begin to emerge, and as the score continues to rise, the images appear increasingly similar.

 <p align="center">
   <img src="https://github.com/vesalaia/Image_similarity/blob/main/images/similarity_05.png" width="350" title="Figure 4">